 Imagine the skin of a baby, clear; soft, glowing, and tender.
-Would you ever wash your baby with an acidic soap twice a day?
+Would you ever wash your baby with harsh soap twice a day?
 Scrub her using spices, shells, or grains three times a week?
-Slather on harsh acids nightly?
+Slather on acids nightly?
 We’d never do this to our precious babies, but it’s essentially what many of us are doing to the delicate skin barrier on our faces every day.

 When we’re not gentle with our skin barrier and respectful of its fragile nature, we dismantle and weaken it.
 This not only causes extreme sensitivities but also expedites the manifestations of aging and breakouts.
 However, just as the skin barrier can get damaged, it can also be repaired.
 Let’s explore what your skin barrier is and how you can replenish it back to health.